Trolling

 air ‘breathing’, dives down leaving a long bubble trail,

-another breath.
-It should not run under the water without a
+breath.
+It should not run under the water without a smoke

 ‘lazy’.
 Also, it shouldn’t come out of the water, ‘blowing